3 key takeaways

 With Teal’s AI Resume Builder, you can manually rearrange all of your positions by clicking and dragging them in place.
 But if you want to keep things simple, just click the toggle for “sort by date,” and it will put all of your roles in the right order for you.

-3. Neglecting to quantify your achievements
+3. Neglecting to quantify your bullet points

 For example:

-• Instead of “developed and executed a sales strategy”
+- Instead of “developed and executed a sales strategy”

-• Use “developed and executed a sales strategy that increased revenue by 25% in one year”
+- Use “developed and executed a sales strategy that increased revenue by 25% in one year”

 Talking about yourself can be hard, which makes this a sticking point for a lot of people.

-With Teal’s AI Resume Builder, you’ll find tons of features to help you amp up your duties and impressive accomplishments, including helpful tips, examples, prompts, templates, and even an AI assistant that will help you generate achievements.
+With Teal’s AI Resume Builder, you’ll find tons of features to help you amp up your duties and impressive accomplishments, including helpful tips, examples, prompts, templates, and even an AI assistant that will help you generate bullets.

 4. Overlooking recency and relevance